dkull/dkull.github.io/_posts/2020-09-20-pony-in-python-pt1.md

 # Pony library

 This is the Pony code we would like to call from Python.
-Let's name it `lib.pony`
+Let's name it `lib.pony` (prefix not important).
 ```pony
 actor@ Foo
   var counter: USize = 0